anosatsuk124/VRC-KeyboardController-in-VR_OSC/README.md

 ## English

+> [!IMPORTANT]
+> This is not signed and it may cause some warnings.

 This is an application to control VRChat even if you launch it in VR mode.

 In almost all cases, it is too difficult to control the hands-tracking feature with Quest.
 But it makes your hands-tracking while on the Keyboard more VR-wise and useful.

-This is not signed and it may cause some warnings.

 ### Compatible Actions